Seven Springs and Eleousa

 There are several wooden bridges that crisscross over the water, allowing you to explore the area from different angles.
 Along the way, you’ll come across small caves and rock formations, adding to the sense of adventure.

-As I walked along the path, I noticed the dense vegetation, including plain trees, pine trees and many more trees, providing shade and a cool atmosphere even on the hottest days.
+A long the path, I noticed the dense vegetation, including plain trees, pine trees and many more trees, providing shade and a cool atmosphere even on the hottest days.

 Eleousa Fountain